 6: We will go out and see things again when we can, but remote access will retain its appeal too

-In general, there are signs that most people will go back to their old patterns of behaviour when the shutdown lifts and they can go out again.
+In general, there are signs that most people will go back to their old patterns of behaviour when they feel that they can go out safely again (which may not be as soon as lockdown lifts).

 A quarter of our respondents are planning to see and do more than they did before, making up for lost time or ‘stockpiling’ experiences perhaps?
 Accessing arts and culture remotely will continue to be seen favourably, now that it has been experienced during the shutdown, continuing to be a good substitute for the real thing.